civican/legisinfo/44-1/bills/S-205/bill_text.md

 ### Section 8

-If an information has been laid under subsection 810(1) of the `Criminal Code` before the day on which this Act comes into force by a person who fears on reasonable grounds that their intimate partner will commit an offence that will cause personal injury to them, to their child or to a child of that intimate partner, and a provincial court judge has not made a final determination with respect to the information, the information is deemed, on that day, to have been laid under subsection 810.03(1) of that Act.
+If an information has been laid under subsection 810(1) of the `Criminal Code` before the day on which this Act comes into force by a person who fears on reasonable grounds that another person will commit an offence that will cause personal injury to the intimate partner or a child of the other person, or to a child of the other person's intimate partner, and a provincial court judge has not made a final determination with respect to the information, the information is deemed, on that day, to have been laid under subsection 810.03(1) of that Act.

 ## Consequential Amendments